Promote Mental Health Awareness with These Video Resources

 #Happy: The Dictatorship of Happiness on Social Media (Java Films)

 We spend hours on Facebook, Instagram, and Snapchat, seduced by their promise to be able to share our life and our opinions with the whole world.
 In this virtual world, everyone is happy.
 Everyone has perfect bodies and lives fulfilled lives in stylish houses surrounded by beautiful friends and family.
 Everyone shows off and everyone judges.
 But this irresistible quest for recognition can quickly turn into addiction, wreaking havoc on our mental health.
 And teenagers are the most susceptible.
 This program examines the real dangers of the “happycracy” promoted on social networks and hears from some of its young victims.
-(Available in the U.S., Canada, Asia, UK, and Australia/New Zealand)
+(Available in the U.S., Canada, Asia, U.K., and Australia/New Zealand.)

 See also: